 Share Incentive Plans (SIPs)

-contributing to and administrating the SIP.
+This is the most tax efficient scheme (although with a heavy administrative burden).
+Employers receive Corporation Tax relief for establishing, contributing to and administrating the SIP.
 The SIP must be open to all eligible employees.

 There are three main types of plan: